Online Kernel CUSUM for Change-Point Detection: Theoretical Properties

 The main message from Theorem~\ref{thm:opT_{w}max} is that the optimal window length is $w^\star \sim {\log \gamma}$, as the first term in \eqref{eq:w_star} dominates the second term when $\gamma$ (and $b$) becomes large.
-While we can only characterize the order of the optimal window length due to the complexity of our ARL approximation \eqref{eq:arl_approx}, the result $w^\star \sim {\log \gamma}$ is informative to make connections with classic parametric results.
-Specifically, our result is in the same order as the classic result for window-limited GLR \citep{lai1995sequential}.
+While we only characterize the order of the optimal window length due to the complexity of our ARL approximation \eqref{eq:arl_approx}, the result $w^\star \sim {\log \gamma}$ is informative to make a connection with classic parametric results.
+Specifically, our result is in a similar form as the classic result for window-limited GLR \citep{lai1995sequential}.
 Furthermore, under the optimal choice $w^\star$, the EDD of our proposed procedure will be:

-which closely resembles the EDD of the classic CUSUM procedure.
+which closely resembles the EDD of the classic CUSUM procedure: $\mathcal O(\log \gamma/{\rm KL}(q||p))$, where the denominator is the Kullback-Leibler divergence between two distributions $q$ and $p$.

+\begin{remark}[Choosing $b$ to control ARL] In Theorem~\ref{thm:opT_{w}max}, we choose the same threshold \( b \) for both \( T_{w} \) and \( T_{\rm o} \) and keep it fixed across different values of \( w \).
+This is justified by the asymptotic ARL analysis, which shows that ARL grows exponentially in $b$ as \( b \rightarrow \infty \).
+Thus, using the same threshold ensures that the procedures achieve the same ARL asymptotically.
+This setup is a standard setup when comparing procedures (see, e.g., \cite{tartakovsky2014sequential, cao2018multi}).
+While a more precise characterization allowing the threshold $b$ to depend on $w$ could, in principle, improve accuracy, it would entail a highly complex—if not intractable—case-by-case analysis, which we do not pursue in this work.
+On the other hand, the oracle procedure can be viewed as the window-limited procedure \( T_{w} \) with \( w = \infty \).
+This allows us to extend the result and obtain